Here’s how to name drop a referral in a cover letter:

 If your former classmates are among these alumni, you can view them all by clicking your college’s logo, and see if you know anybody.

-Then, you can message or connect with anybody you know and ask if they’d be open to being a referral in your cover letter.
+Then, you can message or connect with anybody you know and ask if willing to be a referral in your cover letter.

 Company website